Building a Kubernetes Based Platform

 Practically every cloud vendor or private cloud solution supports the deployment and operation of the Kubernetes container orchestration framework.
 Since the initial release of Kubernetes by Google in 2014, a large community has formed around the framework, often facilitated by the organisation that is now the steward of the project, the Cloud Native Computing Foundation (CNCF).

-Kubernetes has been widely adopted as a container manager, and has been running in production across a variety of organisations for several years.
+Kubernetes has been widely adopted as a container manager, and has been running in production across a variety of organizations for several years.
 As such, it provides a solid foundation on which to support the other three capabilities of a cloud native platform: progressive delivery, edge management, and observability.
 These capabilities can be provided, respectively, with the following technologies: continuous delivery pipelines, an edge stack, and an observability stack.

 Starting with Kubernetes, let's explore how each of these technologies integrates to provide the core capabilities of a cloud platform.